 - Turning off background sounds

 For the person who is hearing impaired, teaching people around you about your hearing loss -- and how they can better communicate -- can also be beneficial.
-"Teaching others is a way of getting past denial and anger and accepting the reality of hearing loss," says Olyler.
+"Teaching others is a way of getting past denial and anger and accepting the reality of hearing loss," Oyler says.

 It's also important to be patient and educate family and friends.
 The more they know about you or your child's hearing loss, the more likely they are to help with healthy communication.